 Bar 105 contains the reference to Elizabeth, the quaver rise pattern is present from Elizabeth’s original (‘Proud’) Leitmotif.
 Linking the fact that both Elizabeth and Mary are cousins. musical reference as such.

 Figure 2B is the Mary Queen of Scots’ ‘Proud’ leitmotif, this reflects musically Mary’s stoicism in the face of the audience of her execution as she enters the execution room.
 It serves as a musical reflection of her past too.

 Figure 2C.
 The leitmotif (Mary’s ‘Loyalty’ leitmotif) shown represents the sheer loyalty shown to Mary by her servants, the magnanimity Mary shows is also under this leitmotif.

 Figure 2D.
 Mary’s ‘Defiance and appraisal’ leitmotif accompanies Mary’s speech which is also her final words.
 A message of her unshakeable dedication to her faith, and message of praise intended to her Son and Elizabeth.

 Figure 2E.
 The ‘sealed fate’ leitmotif, captures the inevitable demise of Mary, also reveals the stoicism she displays further which from her perspective she wanted to be free from her life as a prisoner.

 A general observation is that the leitmotifs, as they progress for Mary Queen of Scots they become more longer and elaborated, this reflects on the situation musically becoming more emotional.
-The leitmotifs for Mary also serve the purpose of inform the listener, about Mary’s character.
+The leitmotifs for Mary also serve the purpose to inform the listener, about Mary’s character.